The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The main difficulty in spotting these arrangements in practice is knowing whether your client has shares in a non-resident company (as they may not receive dividends) and knowing enough about the non-resident company and its activities to apply the rules.
+The main difficulty in spotting these arrangements in practice is knowing whether your client has shares in a non-residentcompany (as they may not receive dividends) and knowing enough about the non-residentcompany and its activities to apply the rules.
 Hopefully, this should be covered by your ‘know your client’ take-on procedures and ongoing client relationship.
-If your client has a shareholding of over 25% in such a company, they need to be aware of these rules and ask the management board of the non-resident company for details of transactions each tax year.
-You also need to find out whether there was any tax avoidance motive in the disposal, acquisition or holding
+If your client has a shareholding of over 25% in such a company, they need to be aware of these rules and ask the management board of the non-residentcompany for details of transactions each tax year.
+You also need to find out whether there was any tax avoidance motive in the disposal, acquisition or holding of the asset as disposals of assets which did not form part of a scheme or arrangement for the avoidance of tax (ie held for genuine commercial purposes) are not caught by TCGA 1992, s 3.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.